-(a) In the preparation of the annual accounts for the year ended 31st March2017 the applicable accounting standards had been followed along with proper explanationrelating to material parfures;
+(a) In the preparation of the annual accounts for the year ended 31st March 2018 theapplicable accounting standards had been followed along with proper explanation relatingto material departures;

 (b) Appropriate accounting policies were selected and applied consistently.
 TheDirectors made judgments and estimates that are reasonable and prudent so as to give atrue and fair view of the state of affairs of the company at the end of the financial yearand of the profit and loss of the company for that period;

-(c) Proper and sufficient care was taken for the maintenance of adequate accountingrecords in accordance with the provisions of this Act for safeguarding the assets of thecompany and for preventing and defecting fraud and other Irregularities;
+(c) Proper and sufficient care was taken for the maintenance of adequate accountingrecords in accordance with the provisions of this Act for safeguarding the assets of thecompany and for preventing and detecting fraud and other irregularities;

 (d) The annual accounts are prepared on a going concern basis; and